-This is the first video in a series of lessons where I’ll be teaching y’all how to play country and bluegrass rhythm guitar fill riffs, chord embellishments, and more!
+This is the first video in a series of lessons where I’ll be teaching y’all how to play country and bluegrass rhythm guitar fill riffs, chord embellishments, lead guitar solo techniques, and more!
 We’re going to start this series with the most basic beginner concepts and work our way up to more advanced techniques each lesson.
 As we discuss these topics, I’m going to highlight the note combinations and other progressions that’ll give your guitar playing that country and bluegrass sound.

 The 5th position of the G major pentatonic scale is the most important scale position in country and bluegrass.
 It’s used all the time to play open licks and open chord rhythm embellishments.
 In this guitar lesson video, I’ll show you how to learn and practice the 5th position G major pentatonic scale.
 Then we’ll go over an easy way you can apply this scale to a basic country and bluegrass chord progression.